Skip to main content Skip to navigation Skip to footer

 6.10 fork

 Create a CoW (Copy-on-Write) fork of a repository.
-Fork gets a NEW GUID, networkId, IP range, and auto-route domain ({service}.{forkName}.{machine}.{baseDomain}) — it is a fully independent copy.
-Online forking is supported — the parent can remain running.
+FORK IS NEAR-INSTANT AND CONSTANT-TIME regardless of repo size, BTRFS reflink clones the underlying image so a 100 GB repo and a 1 GB repo fork in the same ~seconds.
+The fork gets a NEW GUID, networkId, IP range, and auto-route domain ({service}-fork-{tag}.{repo}.{machine}.{baseDomain}) and is a fully independent copy.
+Online forking is supported, the parent can remain running.
 Fork inherits the parent's encryption credentials automatically.
-Use --checkpoint to capture CRIU process state before forking — the fork will auto-restore on first 'repo up' (in-memory state preserved).
-CROSS-MACHINE FORK: To fork to another machine, first fork locally, then transfer: (1) repo fork <parent> -m <source> --tag <name>, (2) backup push <name> -m <source> --to-machine <target>, (3) repo up <name> -m <target> --mount.
-WARNING: Do NOT use 'backup push' alone for forking — it creates a raw copy with the SAME GUID (not an independent fork).
+Use --checkpoint to capture CRIU process state before forking, the fork will auto-restore on first 'repo up' (in-memory state preserved).
+CROSS-MACHINE FORK: To fork to another machine, first fork locally, then transfer: (1) repo fork --parent <parent> -m <source> --tag <name>, (2) backup push <name> -m <source> --to-machine <target>, (3) repo up <name> -m <target> --mount.
+WARNING: Do NOT use 'backup push' alone for forking, it creates a raw copy with the SAME GUID (not an independent fork).
 Always fork first to get a new identity.
-Auto-routes use the repo name so each fork gets a unique domain automatically
+Auto-routes use the repo name so each fork gets a unique domain automatically.

 FlagDescriptionRequiredDefault